 However, before you go buying any fish at the store, remember that wild fish is best.
 Farmed fish can cause more problems than good.
 Read more here about why choosing wild fish is better.

 2. Seafood and sea vegetables

 A lot of the nutrient deficiencies common in hypothyroidism include iodine, zinc, selenium, and antioxidant deficiency.
-Seafood such as mussels, oysters, and squid as well as sea vegetables like arame, kombu, and wagame are rich in these nutrients.
+Seafood such as mussels, oysters, and squid as well as sea vegetables like arame, kombu, and wagame are rich in these nutrients and therefore perfect for a hypothyroidism diet.
 Choosing seafood three to four times a week is beneficial to optimize the functioning of the thyroid.

 Many health care practitioners may steer clear of recommending seafood to their patients because they are afraid of over-exposing the thyroid patient to too much iodine.
 The truth is that, if a client turns to a real food diet, void of any processed foods, the iodine content from seafood is ideal.
 This is true for two reasons.
 Firstly, in countries where Hashimoto’s thyroiditis, an autoimmune disease that results in the demise of the thyroid gland, is prevalent, more people are exposed to increased iodine because it is prevalent in processed foods (especially foods that have a high salt content, as iodine is added back into processed foods).
 Therefore, simply cutting processed foods and even foods like bread, significantly decreases one’s iodine intake.

 Secondly, getting iodine from real foods sources like seafood allows a person to also get good sources of selenium and zinc.
 These nutrients work in conjunction with iodine to create an ideal balance of nutrients needed for optimal thyroid function.
 Remember, wild seafood is best.

 3. Grass-fed meat